-ADVANCED SETTINGS......Select power on/off or a type of video source for the selected item in [FUNCTION].
+ADVANCED SETTINGS......Select power on/off, a type of video source, or lamp mode for the selected item in [FUNCTION].

 REPEAT......Place a check mark to repeat the program continuing basis.
 To use the program this week only, clear the check mark.